LewisBroadhurst/SmartContractSecurity/README.md

 # SmartContractSecurity

 ### 22/04/23
 - Work on 3 smaller codebases that have complete reports and try to understand the H/M risks.
+Important to work with foundry, run tests, create POCs etc. Findings from the reports should be categorised into relevant, NFT / Flash Loan / categories in PseudoAudits.
   - [ ] Golem
   - [ ] Y
   - [ ] Z